earthref/MagIC-MagNetZ/magnets.md

 Presentation Reference DOI: [10.7288/V4/ERDA/2442](https://dx.doi.org/10.7288/V4/ERDA/2442)

 ### Contact
-Please send questions, interest in giving a seminar, or a request to be put on the mailing list for the seminars to [greig.paterson@liverpool.ac.uk](mailto:greig.paterson@liverpool.ac.uk)
+Please send questions, interest in giving a seminar, or a request to be put on the mailing list for the seminars to [greig.paterson@liverpool.ac.uk](mailto:greig.paterson@liverpool.ac.uk).